THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 In the actual lessons, a term or phrase is presented, and then there are examples given in Korean in context which really helps a lot.
 Translations are also found below.

 Also, even though we use romanization a lot for beginners on this site, you won’t find it a lot in this book, which I like.
 You will only see it for the actual slang terms and not the example sentences so knowing how to read and pronounce Hangul would be helpful.
 This book is good for all levels.

 This has been one of the more popular Korean language learning books over the past few years because of its simple and easy to grasp way it explains everything.

 What I like most about this book is that after each chapter, you will be given a rundown of all the words you learned in that particular lesson.
 They are broken down into categories such as nouns, proper nouns, verbs, loan words, pronouns, and counters.
 This is very helpful as you can categorize the words yourself into your own lists instead of having them all mixed together.

 The premise of the book is centered around dialogues in Korean which are very natural compared to a lot of other textbooks I have studied with.
 One drawback could be that this book is primarily targeted towards people in university.
 However, I still think that a young learner could pick up some useful things for their studies as well.

 You will also find grammar points explained in detail and reading comprehension questions after each lesson.
 The only glaring problem anyone could find from this book is the lack of an answer key.
 However, everything else in Integrated Korean Beginning 1 is well organized and will definitely help you in your studies.
 This is the first book in a series of 4 which get more advanced as they progress along.
-Check out the series here for more info.
+Check out the series on Amazon for more info.